pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 #### <a id="ssh-example"></a> Example using SSH credentials

-To create an accelerator using a private Git repository, first create a secret with the SSH credentials such as this example:
+To create an accelerator using a private Git repository,  create a secret with the SSH credentials such as this example:

 ```sh